Daji: Literature

 Daji is featured in the Chinese novel Fengshen Yanyi as a major antagonist.
 She was the first featured corrupter of the declining Shang dynasty in the novel.
-She was summoned by Nu Wa, the celestial sovereign, to destroy King Zhou.
-In return, Nu Wa promised immortality after her mission was finished (Harvard wku).
-In Fengshen Yanyi, she was a daughter of Su Hu (蘇護); in the early chapters, she was killed by a thousand-year-old vixen spirit who possessed her body before becoming a concubine of King Zhou.
+She was summoned by Nüwa, the celestial sovereign, to destroy King Zhou.
+In return, Nüwa promised immortality after her mission was finished.
+In Fengshen Yanyi, she was a daughter of Su Hu (蘇護); in the early chapters, she was killed by a thousand-year-old fox spirit who possessed her body before becoming a concubine of King Zhou.
 Her father Su Hu gave her to King Zhou of Shang as an appeasement offer after armed conflict broke out between Su's and Shang military forces.

 One night before, Daji was sent to the capital city of Zhaoge, and she was possessed by an evil nine-tailed fox spirit (aka Thousand-Year-Old Vixen).
 When Daji arrived in Zhaoge, she became the center of attention of King Zhou and caused the king to be extremely obsessed with her.
 King Zhou neglected state affairs to keep her company and ignored the advice of his subjects.
 Yunzhongzi was the first man to act against Daji by giving the king a magical peach-wood sword which would make Daji ill and kill her eventually.
 She rose above the ranks from a minor concubine to become the queen based on the king's favouritism towards her.

 Daji was blamed for the fall of the Shang dynasty by corrupting King Zhou and causing him to neglect state affairs and rule with tyranny and despotism.
 This ultimately led to the dynasty's decline and widespread chaos.
 King Zhou's tyranny incurred the anger and resentment of the common people, who eventually rose up in revolt against him under King Wu of Zhou's leadership.
 After the fall of the Shang dynasty, Daji was exorcised by Jiang Ziya (aka Jiang Taigong) and died eventually.

 In Renshi Zuan, Daji is paranoid about others finding out her secret of being a fox.
 As such, she escalates to violence and kills until the king is the only one who does not know.
 In most literature involving Daji, there is some reason as to why she cannot be killed in human form since she is too beautiful.
 In Fengshen Yanyi, a magical weapon is required to kill her.
 In Wang Fa Zhou Pingua, a mirror is used to expose and destroy her.
 In this piece of literature, Daji's true form was a nine-tailed fox with a woman's face.

 In Zhaoyang Qushi, a Ming dynasty novel, Daji is a fox spirit who leaves heaven.
 She was unhappy after her time on earth, so she left again for the earth to make a fox kingdom.